thoanguyen2907/sunglasses-template/README.md

 1. Fork this project.
-2. Clone the project in your computer.
+2. Clone the project you just forked in your repository
 3. Using npm install
 4. Using npm start to launch project.
 5. After completing project, commit and push.